S-T-Norway/CIMR-RGB/README.md

 # CIMR-RGB

-> This project consists of two projects: CIMR GRASP (to parse CIMR in suitable format) and CIMR RGB (to perform analysis).
+> This repo consists of two projects: CIMR GRASP (to parse CIMR in suitable format) and CIMR RGB (to perform analysis).